ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 1. The contract DID (current Ghostnet contract):
    `did:tezos:NetXnHfVqm9iesp:KT1XC2fTBNqoafnrhEb7TuToRCzewgbHAhnA`
-2. Search CID of `tzip21_token_metadata.json` in database.
+2. Search `CID` of `tzip21_token_metadata.json` in database.
-3. Search the token owner in the database and compare with the owner in the smart contract.
-4. Replace `@id` in `manifest.json` with generated UUID in `tzip21_asset_manifest.json` and compare to database.
-5. Compare CID of the asset to avoid duplicates.
+3. Compare if signature on CID is a `user` belonging to the `member` and if member is owner of token.
+4. Check: Uniqueness of CID in database.

 #### TZIP-21 rich metadata mapping